 Initiative Launch and Timeline

-In December 2020, TLI was awarded the Food Planet Prize was awarded to The Land Institute by The Curt Bergfors Foundations.
-This $1 million prize provides anchor funding to launch the NRI initiative.
-Stay tuned for more information about what will be required to fully realize the vision for a global movement’s vision.
+In December 2020, the Food Planet Prize was awarded to The Land Institute by The Curt Bergfors Foundations.
+This $1 million prize provides anchor funding to launch the International Initiative.
+Stay tuned for more information about what will be required to realize a global movement’s vision.
 Join us by supporting this work with a donation to The Land Institute.